Collections Management Training

 Can’t remember where those old family letters came from?

 It's important to find out the “provenance”, or back story, of the documents in your collection.
 The best time to do this is when items are transferred into your care, or “accessioned”- the term we use for the formal process of transferring physical, legal and intellectual control of material.
 Accessioning is an important step in building a collection and helps protect against the threat of dissociation.
-(Collections Care 4) So let’s look more closely at what it involves.
+(Collections Management 1) So let’s look more closely at what it involves.

 When items are presented to you, make sure you cover these essential points: